SaanidhyaM/Internet-Of-Things/README.md

 # Internet-Of-Things
-Internet of things project to test csv-python integration
+Internet of things project containing basic program to test a csv-python integration